Team Semantics and Independence Notions in Quantum Physics: Dependence and Independence Logic

 We can think of $X$ as a \emph{team} (in the sense of team semantics) consisting of assignments of values to the variables $x_0,\dots,x_{n-1},y_0,\dots,y_{n-1}$.
-Even though the data has a clear structure dividing the elements of the table into ``inputs'' and ``outputs'', we can also look at the table as a mere database of data irrespective of how it was created.
-We can ask what kind of dependences this matrix of data---team---manifests.
+Even though the data in its intended interpretation has a clear structure dividing the elements of the table into ``inputs'' and ``outputs'', we can also look at the table as a mere database of data irrespective of how it was created.
+We can ask what kind of dependences this table of data---team---manifests.